BaharathBathula/cloud-data-sla-monitor/docs/impact.md

 ## Impact on the Field
 This contribution advances the field by promoting a systematic, SLA-driven approach to data reliability that bridges the gap between technical validation and business accountability.
 It provides practitioners with a practical model for implementing data reliability standards that are measurable, auditable, and aligned with enterprise needs.

+## Measurable Impact Indicators

+While the framework is designed as an open reference implementation, its impact can be evaluated using industry-standard data reliability metrics, including:

+- Reduction in time to detect data quality issues through automated checks
+- Early identification of SLA breaches before downstream consumption
+- Improved transparency into dataset readiness for analytics and reporting
+- Standardization of reliability checks across multiple datasets
+- Reduction in manual data validation effort for analytics teams

+These indicators align with common data engineering practices used to evaluate reliability, observability, and operational maturity in modern data platforms.